Talk to your patients

 This could lead to the development of an advance care directive - which is a document capturing these plans.

-To support General Practice to initiate advance care planning conversations and assess patient’s and carers palliative and supportive care needs, NBMPHN has worked with HammondCare to deliver a number of workshops across the region.
+To support General Practice to initiate advance care planning conversations and assess patient’s and carers palliative and supportive care needs, NBMPHN worked with HammondCare to deliver a number of workshops across the region.

 The Advance ProjectTM Toolkit evidence based toolkit and training package was specifically designed for GP’s, nurses and practice managers.
 There are also resources for patients and carers.
 Additionally, online training modules are available specifically tailored to GPs, nurses and general practice managers with an explanation on how to use the Advance Project resources in everyday clinical practice.